 organized.
 You can’t adopt a healthy lifestyle

-if you’re suffocating under the debris of the toxic old one.
+if you’re suffocating under the debris of the cluttered old one.
 Disorganization

-your goals.
-It can also lead to emotional eating, skipping workouts, and
+goals.
+It can also lead to emotional eating, skipping workouts, and getting

-getting poor-quality sleep.
-By cleaning and organizing your home, you’ll also
+poor-quality sleep.
+By cleaning and organizing your home, you’ll also clear

-clear your mind and improve your mental and physical well-being.
-Get the whole
+your mind and improve your mental and physical well-being.
+Get the whole family

-family involved in helping to attack the mess in every room (and in the
+involved in helping to attack the mess in every room (and in the basement and

-basement and backyard too!).
-Then strive to maintain the healthy, uncluttered
+backyard too!).
+Then strive to maintain the healthy, uncluttered environment

 healthy.
 If you don’t shop healthy, you